- Jun 12, 2019

 Because Adobe hasn’t described in detail what the specific problems are, Creative Cloud customers are left in the dark about the potential legal and financial threats.
 It’s unclear whether there is a real litigation risk here for Adobe Creative Cloud customers, or if Adobe is likely using vague legal threats to pressure users into a higher cost subscription plan by paying for the guarantee of not being sued by third-parties.

-This is an intolerable risk for users and highlights the bigger picture about cloud cost management: without a clear oversight into your cloud subscriptions, companies may not know just how big and potentially costly the risk is – or that the risk even exists at all.
+This is an intolerable risk for users and highlights the bigger picture about cloud cost management and more specifically in this case, adobe creative cloud license management: without a clear oversight into your cloud subscriptions, companies may not know just how big and potentially costly the risk is – or that the risk even exists at all.

-The simplest way to stay protected against software license compliance fees, fines, and lawsuits is by doing cloud Software Asset Management.
+The simplest way to stay protected against software license compliance fees, fines, and lawsuits is by using a SaaS optimization tool.

 Having clear view into your cloud subscription environment mitigates your software license compliance risks.
 A cloud cost management solution shows you exactly which subscriptions are deployed in your environment, who’s using them, and how they are being used.
 Use this valuable data to make informed decisions and changes when and if the need arises.

 Don’t get caught in a storm without an umbrella.
-Learn how to protect your cloud investment with a comprehensive Software Asset Management program that includes cloud cost management.
+Learn how to protect your cloud investment with a comprehensive Software Asset Management program that includes cloud cost management and SaaS optimization.